johnalison/obsidian-notes/Journal/18 February 2025 Tuesday.md

 # Chat w/ [[Wesley Terrill]]
 - Chat re:HGC at CMU
 - Working on the HGC paper
-- Ave had twins !
+- Ava had twins !
 - Chatted to Cornell prof:
 - Chatted re:Muon fakes looks like a problem at low ΔR